 mental health housing

-Homeless Veterans Reintegration Program provides outreach, case management, training and employment services to Veterans who are homeless in Pinellas and Pasco Counties.
+Homeless Veterans Reintegration Program provides outreach, case management, training and employment services to Veterans who are homeless in Pasco County.
 The goals of the program are to assist Veterans with obtaining housing, help them access all support services needed to maintain housing and provide training, job development and job placement services for successful employment.

 Jerry Howe Transitional Housing Program provides Veterans who are homeless with housing, supports, services and supervision.
 The goal of the program is to assist each Veteran with obtaining the skills and supports needed to access and maintain permanent housing.